JasonYao/BufferBomb/README.md

 When the correct raw file is generated, tested locally, and is successful, it can then be sent to the scoring server with the `-s` flag

-e.g. Running and sending the sparkler exploit to the server
+E.g. Running and sending the sparkler exploit to the server
 ```sh
 ./hex2raw < sparkler.exploit > sparkler.raw
 ./bufbomb -u jy1299 -s < sparkler.raw